globoglobito/Python-Guide/README.md

 ## Logging:
 The easiest way to look Pro... and make your life easier!
 The logging module is included.
-Lets start by writing messages at different levels.
+Let’s start by writing messages at different levels.

 ```python